brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 ### Alpha Release

-Date of the Alpha Release Milestone
+Date of the Alpha Release Milestone.
+Once completed this should be updated with the proper link.

 ### Beta Release

-Date of the Beta Release Milestone
+Date of the Beta Release Milestone.
+Once completed this should be updated with the proper link.

 ### Public Release

-Date of the Public Release Milestone
+Date of the Public Release Milestone.
+Once completed this should be updated with the proper link.

 ---